Nickhil1737/comp-in-django/README.md

-# complexity-determiner for python programs
+# Complexity-Determiner for python programs

 The repository consists of django web application for the project Complexity-Determiner.